peter88213/novelyst/docs/help/export_menu.md

 This will generate a new OpenDocument spreadsheet (ods) containing scenes, arcs, plot structure, and plot points.
 File name suffix is `_plotlist`.
 The spreadsheet is not meant to be written back to yw7.

+- There are hyperlinks to the scenes in the manuscript, and to the chapters in the plot description.

 ---